Suhas-Kadhane/salesforce-recruiter-copilot/README.md

 The system analyzes the job description using an AI model and produces a recruiter friendly report containing role insights and interview guidance.

+## Why This Project Matters

+Salesforce hiring often involves recruiters who are not deeply familiar with Salesforce technical terminology.

+This tool bridges the gap between technical job descriptions and recruiter screening conversations.

+By converting complex Salesforce job descriptions into recruiter friendly insights, the system improves early stage candidate screening and reduces hiring inefficiencies.

 ## Problem Statement

 Many recruiters who hire Salesforce professionals do not have deep technical knowledge of the Salesforce platform.